- How do I know if my relationship is abusive?

 Abuse is not the same as conflict.
 All relationships involve conflict and difficulties that require commitment and work.
 However, we should never think of an abusive relationship as a marital difficulty that just needs to be worked out.
-Usually, conflict in a relationship decreases as the partners mature, but abuse escalates.
+Usually, non-abusive conflict in a relationship decreases as the partners mature, but if abuse is present it escalates.

 Abuse in relationships typically follows a pattern that gets worse over time if the person abusing doesn’t get help.
 Click here for information on how the cycle of abuse works.

 A victim’s safety is always the primary concern.
 Regardless of whether the person experiencing abuse stays in the relationship or leaves, their right to and need for safety is most crucial.
 Thus, if someone chooses to stay in a relationship, their safety continues to be the number one priority.
 Creating a safety plan is a good way for a person to pre-mediate how they can keep themselves safe when their partner gets escalated.

 There are many reasons why someone might stay in an abusive relationship:

 - They love their partner and believe he/she will change

 - They are scared to be without their partner

 - They have kids and don’t know how they will support them alone